2020 Indian agriculture acts: Election Manifesto Promise

 Both the Bharatiya Janata Party and Indian National Congress have had farm reforms as manifesto promises for years.

 The Farm Acts

-In 2017, the central government released a number of model farming acts.
+In 2017, the state government released a number of model farming acts.
 The Standing Committee on Agriculture (2018–19), however, noted that several reforms suggested in the model acts had not been implemented by the states.
 In particular, the Committee found that the laws that regulated Indian agricultural markets (such as those related to agricultural produce market committees or APMCs) were not being implemented fairly and honestly or serving their purpose.
 Centralization was thought to be reducing competition and (accordingly) participation, with undue commissions, market fees, and monopoly of associations damaging the agricultural sector.

 A committee consisting of seven Chief Ministers was set up in July 2019 to discuss implementation.
 The committee is yet to submit its report.
 The centre promulgated three ordinances in the first week of June 2020.